 - a shortage of workers, especially those with practical experience

 - a construction boom meaning more building work

 - an extra 22,000 houses needed over the next 10 years in Auckland

 - building work needed to upgrade leaky homes and earthquake-prone buildings.

 Quantity surveyors on skill shortage list

-Because there are too few trained quantity surveyors to meet demand, this job appears on Immigration New Zealand's long term skill shortage list.
+There are not enough trained quantity surveyors to meet demand.
+As a result, quantity surveyor appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled quantity surveyors from overseas to work in New Zealand.

 However, like many building jobs, this role can be affected by economic conditions.
 A downturn in the economy can lower demand for quantity surveyors.

 According to the Census, 3,348 quantity surveyors worked in New Zealand in 2018.

 Most quantity surveyors work for property developers and construction companies.
 They may also work for: